MaysLastPlaysThings/FNF-PlayEngine/README.md

 ## FNF Play Engine
 ![Play Engine logo](logo.png)
-- Play Engine is FNF Engine what adds new features to original Friday Night Funkin' ganew
+- Play Engine is FNF Engine what adds new features to original Friday Night Funkin' game
 # WARNING!!!
 - Play Engine is on very early development state!
 You can request new features though pull requests.
 - Please Tell If You Have ISSUES with engine so we'll fix it as fast as possible!